jirvingphd/jirvingphd.github.io/_posts/2019-03-17-harnessing_seaborn_subplots_for_eda.markdown

     tickPrice = mtick.StrMethodFormatter(fmtPrice)
 ```

 Here we are defining fmtPrice, which indicates we want a $ in front of our string x, using commas, with 0 decimal places.
-We then define tickPrice, which will use Matplotlib.ticker's StrMethodFormatter to format out text when called during plotting.
+We then define tickPrice, which will use Matplotlib.ticker’s StrMethodFormatter to format out text when called during plotting.

 #### Looping through the dataframe to produce separate figures with subplots for each column in our dataframe.